am1stknight/process-scheduling/README.md

 # process-scheduling
-implement and simulation process scheduling algorithms that used in OS
+Implementation and simulation process scheduling algorithms that used in OS To develpe it and add new process scheduling, just implement "Algorithm" interface and use "Process" class!